carlosDAC2020/CA_Dev_Portfolio/src/pages/portfolio/projects/BP_Tools.md

 The platform is a collection of purpose-built tools, each targeting a specific pain point:

 #### 1. Kronos News Management
 Automated the consolidation of employee absences (vacations, leaves) into a single file ready for bulk upload to Kronos.
-Its intelligent dashboard proactively categorized records into "Ready for Upload," "Manual Review," and "Potential Errors," reducing a 4-hour weekly task to under 15 minutes.
+Its intelligent dashboard proactively categorized records into **Ready for Upload**, **Manual Review**, and **Potential Errors**, reducing a 4-hour weekly task to under 15 minutes.

 ![Results Dashboard for Kronos News](/images/projects/BP_Tools/novedades_kronos/v_resultado.png)